renatabiniek/winter-wedding/README.md

 ### Existing Features

-* Option to access the tool as a wedding guest or admin (to preview admin summary of all RSVPs received)
+* Option to access the tool as a wedding guest or wedding coordinator (to preview admin summary of all RSVPs received)
 * Intro image and welcome message:

 ![Intro image](docs/intro.png)